 Create attractive Pop-ups for your Magento website with Magento 2 Pop-up

-There are still some other cases to be tested, such as the back-end and the API testing; we will keep updating them.
+The tester may still need to test some other cases, such as the back-end and the API testing; we will keep updating them.
 About the front-end test case, have we missed any cases?
 Contact us and let us hear your opinion.

-In case you need to test your full ecommerce site, LEAVE HERE Your Personalized Testing Requests to get a FREE CONSULTATION!
+In case you need to test your entire ecommerce site, LEAVE HERE Your Personalized Testing Requests to get a FREE CONSULTATION!